 - Under & Over Training.
-Again, your training is your training.
-Try not to miss or do more than prescribed.
+Your training is your training: Try not to miss a session or do more than prescribed.
+Discipline in training is essential to your performance.

 - “Key” workouts.
-Those are the most important workouts of your training.
+These are the most important workouts of your training.
 If you feel like missing one day, miss the easy days but not the “key” workouts days.
+For this, you must understand which are key workouts and why.

 - Not Staying in your Zones.
 Once you are tested, you should know your zones.

 - Don’t underrate race distances as a 5 K or a Sprint Distance Triathlon.
-The whole Run & Triathlon industry is pushing you to run a Marathon and to do an IRONMAN.
-In my opinion, you don’t need to be an IRONMAN to be a Triathlete and don’t need to do a Marathon to be a Runner.
+The whole running and triathlon industry is pushing you to run a Marathon and to do an IRONMAN.
+In my opinion, you don’t need to be an IRONMAN to be a triathlete and don’t need to do a Marathon to be a runner.

 Over 36 years of experience and 20 years as a Coach in the sports of running & triathlon.
 USA Track & Field and USAT certified coach since 1998, I am here to help you achieve your goals from finishing a race, competing according to your expectations or qualifying for important races.
 When I coach, everyone is considered an ELITE athlete to me.